sina-jamshidi/tutoroPublic/README.md

 - Finally!
 You're ready!
 I recommend having two terminals open.
 One will run your django server from the folder `tutoroProject/tutoroProject` by running `python manage.py runserver`
 - From the other terminal you will run from the root directory: `npm run dev`
 - The site should be open on `localhost:8000`!

+- Note: I have included a `sample_env_variables` file that can do the above for you if you just set the required variables.